Yakari68/inventore_it/README.md

 |Row 2 is quite long           |Some content but larger so you can see everything is centered                     |Have you ever heard          |
 |Row 3            |Some content                     |About Lord Vraxx???          |

+Notes:

+> [!NOTE]
+> Useful information that users should know, even when skimming content.

+> [!TIP]
+> Helpful advice for doing things better or more easily.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.